Annual Report 2025

 Technology weeks at universities of teacher education

-NaTech Education was strongly committed to establishing technology weeks at universities of teacher education.
-After the merger, we support universities of teacher education with the programme items as necessary and contribute financially to the implementation of the weeks.
-We believe that prospective teachers’ MINT enthusiasm is central to good MINT teaching.
+NaTech Education has been strongly committed to establishing technology weeks at universities of teacher education for prospective teachers.
+IngCH continues to support universities of teacher education following the merger where needed, for example with programme agendas and by contributing financially to the implementation of the week events.
+We believe that generating prospective teachers’ enthusiasm for MINT is central to good MINT teaching.

 More IngCH activities